-A former Sky employee who took Sky customers’ information from its databases and passed it on for use by others was recently guilty in the High Court of:
+A former Sky employee who took Sky customers’ information from its databases and passed it on for use by others was found guilty in the High Court of:

 – misusing the company’s confidential information;